HIV and AIDS

 How to avoid HIV

-The main way to prevent HIV infection is to reduce the risk of exposure by using a condom when you have sex and not sharing needles and other equipment used for injecting drugs.
+The main ways to prevent HIV infection are to reduce the risk of exposure by using a condom when you have sex and not share needles and other equipment used for injecting drugs.

 PEPSE is a type of medication that can be taken up to 72 hours after exposure to HIV to stop you becoming infected.